vdao26/Spotify-Global-Trends/README.md

 - Filtered the dataset

 **Christiana Crabbe**
--Modified the csv.file to fit our requirements -Created and tested the demo script
+- Modified the csv.file to fit our requirements
+- Created and tested the demo script

 ## Code Review Process
 All functions have been reviewed by at least one other team member: